Ngoyarez/Payroll-System/README.md

-# Payroll-System-
+# Payroll-System

-This is a simple C# system developed using C# Language
+This is a simple Payroll System developed using C# Language